Me Naiset: History and profile

 Me Naiset was established in 1952.
 Its founder was Kaarlo Mantere, a Finnish publisher.
 Later it was sold to Viikkosanomat Oy.
 The owner of the magazine is Sanoma, and it is published by Sanoma Magazines on a weekly basis on Thursdays.
 The company acquired the magazine in 1957.
 In 1958 the magazine began to employ its own fashion models.
+Me Naiset was the only weekly women's magazine in Finland until 1963 when another weekly entitled Anna was started.

 The headquarters of Me Naiset is in Helsinki.
 Target audience of the magazine is women living in big cities and in Southern Finland.
 Its sister magazine is Me Naiset SPORT.

 Me Naiset focuses on fashion, beauty and shopping.
 However, until the end of the 1990s the weekly mostly published articles on social and political topics.
 From the early 2000s it began to feature articles about motherhood.